dreamworkerln/StarGame/readme.md

 Force shield can repulse several (~6) tangent hit or ~3 direct hit (fired from enemy ship flying towards you) by shell.
 It's slowly regenerating to full charge, changing self colour.
-Doesn’t repulse you shells so be carefull.
+Doesn’t repulse you shells so be careful.

 Green curve - you trajectory in planet gravity force.
 Blue curve - you shell trajectory in planet gravity force.